Digdgeo/PyVPP/README.md

  4. **MAXV**, Maximun of the season Value of Vegetation Index
  5. **EOSD**, End of the season Day of the Year
  6. **EOSV**, End of the season Value of the Vegetation Index

+ For the Seasonal Trajectories the only one product is the 10 days improved PPI index:

+ 1. **PPI**, Plant Phenology Index

+And last, for the SLSTR the only product available is the Land Surface Temperature:

+1. **SL_2_LST___**, Land Surface Temperature

  ## Important info! (specially for **Datalab** users)